Matthew Selt

 Matthew Selt (born 7 March 1985) is an English professional snooker player.
 He qualified for the professional tour by finishing seventh in the Pontin's International Open Series in 2006/2007.
-Selt played in his first professional final in 2014 at the minor-ranking Lisbon Open, which he lost to Stephen Maguire, and has reached five quarter-finals in full ranking events.
+He played in his first professional final in 2014 at the minor-ranking Lisbon Open, which he lost to Stephen Maguire, and has reached five quarter-finals in full ranking events.
 Selt won his first ranking title when he beat Lyu Haotian in the 2019 Indian Open final.
 In February 2025, a World Snooker disciplinary inquiry into Selt's behaviour at the 2024 Saudi Masters imposed a suspended sentence of three months, fined him £10,000 and made him pay the governing body's costs in bringing the case; Selt apologised unreservedly for his actions.

 Career

 In 2008, Selt was cleared by a WPBSA tribunal over allegations that he had bribed an opponent to lose a match at the 2007 International Open Series.

 He made an important breakthrough at the start of the 200910 season by reaching the last 32 of the Shanghai Masters by winning four qualifying matches, ending with a 5–4 victory over Steve Davis.
 There he faced John Higgins, losing 5–2.
 He also impressed at the Grand Prix, by recovering from 0–4 against Jordan Brown to win 5–4 and going on to beat Jimmy White, Stuart Pettman and Fergal O'Brien to reach the final stages of a tournament for the second time in succession.
 There he was drawn against Stephen Hendry who beat him 5–2.